sivanyahav/Algorithms1/README.md

 # algorithms1
-Implementation of algorithms studied in the course
+here you could find implementation of algorithms studied in the course.